paycollected/paycollected/README.md

 - Access to platform invoice with detailed data of charge date, charge breakdown (base cost, platform fees, total), members' breakdown of number of subscriptions & cost at each past billing cycle

 ## For Developers
 If you are in the finance sector and/or are a developer interested in checking out this application or further contributing to it, you will need a Stripe and a Twilio Sendgrid developer account.
-Please refer to their respective websites for account and project setup.
+Please refer to their respective websites for account and project setup instructions.

 To test Stripe webhooks in the local environment, you will also need to install and use the [Stripe CLI](https://stripe.com/docs/stripe-cli/overview).